argonne-lcf/ai-science-training-series/03-Coupling-Sim-AI/README.md

 The first example ([ml-in-the-loop](./ml-in-the-loop/README.md)) demonstrates a full end-to-end, active learning workflow implemented in Parsl inspired from the field of molecular design.
 This simplified application uses a combination of simulation and machine learning (ML) training and inference to identify which molecules have the largest ionization energies among a large dataset.

-The second example ([producer-consumer](./producer-consumer/)) uses a simplified workflow pattern implemented in Parsl and DragonHPC wherein an ensemble of toy simulations produce data to be consumed by a second ensemble of ML model training.
+The second example ([producer-consumer](./producer-consumer/)) uses a simplified workflow pattern implemented in Parsl and DragonHPC wherein an ensemble of toy simulations produce data to be consumed by a second ensemble of ML model training instances.
 This example is designed to investigate some of the various techniques we use to couple simulations and AI/ML on HPC systems, leveraging different software and hardware solutions to store and transfer data between components.

 ## Slides

 The lecture slides can be found in: [slides/ALCF_AI-students-advanced-03.pdf](slides/ALCF_AI-students-advanced-03.pdf).

-## Hands On
+## Hands On Exercises

 0. Clone the repository or pull form the main branch: